revan8mata/ai-integration-rag-multi/README.md

 ## Features

 - **Retrieval-Augmented Generation (RAG)** — upload PDF/text documents, get chunked, embedded, and stored as vectors.
-Chat responses are grounded in your own documents instead of relying purely on the LLM's training data.
+Chat responses are grounded in your own documents instead of relying purely on the LLM's training data. now with LangChain
 - **Streaming responses** — token-by-token delivery via Server-Sent Events, same UX as ChatGPT/Claude, instead of waiting for a full response.
 - **Multi-provider LLM support** — switch between Gemini and OpenAI per-request, with a clean provider abstraction layer for adding more providers later.
 - **Two deployable business models** (separate branches):